Echen1246/smarternano/README.md

 ## Acknowledgements

+- **This fork builds on [Andrej Karpathy's nanochat](https://github.com/karpathy/nanochat)** - all credit for the original architecture, training pipeline, and brilliant simplicity goes to Karpathy.
-- The name (nanochat) derives from my earlier project [nanoGPT](https://github.com/karpathy/nanoGPT), which only covered pretraining.
+- The name (nanochat) derives from Karpathy's earlier project [nanoGPT](https://github.com/karpathy/nanoGPT), which only covered pretraining.
-- nanochat is also inspired by [modded-nanoGPT](https://github.com/KellerJordan/modded-nanogpt), which gamified the nanoGPT repo with clear metrics and a leaderboard, and borrows a lot of its ideas and some implementation for pretraining.
+- nanochat is also inspired by [modded-nanoGPT](https://github.com/KellerJordan/modded-nanogpt), which gamified the nanoGPT repo with clear metrics and a leaderboard.
-- Thank you to [HuggingFace](https://huggingface.co/) for fineweb and smoltalk.
+- Thank you to [HuggingFace](https://huggingface.co/) for FineWeb-Edu and Smoltalk datasets.
-- Thank you [Lambda](https://lambda.ai/service/gpu-cloud) for the compute used in developing this project.
+- Thank you to [Modal](https://modal.com) for making serverless GPU infrastructure accessible.
-- Thank you to chief LLM whisperer 🧙‍♂️ Alec Radford for advice/guidance.
+- Thank you to chief LLM whisperer 🧙‍♂️ Alec Radford for advice/guidance (to Karpathy's original project).

+### Modal Adaptation

+This fork adapts nanochat to run on Modal's serverless infrastructure:
+- Training uses Modal's on-demand 8xH100 GPUs
+- Serving uses Modal's auto-scaling 1xA10G GPU
+- Persistent storage via Modal Volumes
+- All original nanochat functionality preserved

 ## Cite

-If you find nanochat helpful in your research cite simply as:
+If you find the original nanochat helpful in your research, cite Karpathy's work:

 ```bibtex
 @misc{nanochat,